 The projector supports HDTV, NTSC, PAL, and SECAM, and automatically detects the video format.
-(However, if you're using a 60-hertz PAL system, you'll need to select PAL60 in the Video menu, as described on page 45.)
+(However, if you're using a 60-hertz PAL system, you'll need to select PAL60 in the Video menu, as described on page 47.)

 The projector can receive composite video, S-Video, and component video.
-You can connect the projector to one or more of these video sources at the same time.
-If all three are connected, the projector automatically selects S-Video as the video source.
+You can connect one or more of these video sources at the same time.
+However, these sources share the same audio input port, so you can connect audio for only one of the sources (see page 19).